- About Us

 Borrowing items that circulate is free of charge and is limited to ten (10) concurrent items, generally for a period of three (3) weeks.
 Materials may be renewed unless it has been requested by another patron.
 Overdue fines will be charged on materials returned past the stated due date.
 All graduate students and faculty may borrow items for up to 4 months.

-- Materials not part of the collection may be obtained through interlibrary loan (ILL), governed by the rules of the lending library.
-All interlibrary loan requests must be submitted to the librarian; requests should be expected to take from 1 hour for emailed journal articles, up to 2 weeks for printed books.
+Materials not part of the collection may be obtained through interlibrary loan (ILL), governed by the rules of the lending library.
+All interlibrary loan requests must be submitted to the librarian through this form; requests should be expected to take from 1 hour for emailed journal articles, up to 2 weeks for printed books.

-- Gratz College is a member of the Tri-State College Library Cooperative (TCLC).
+Gratz College is a member of the Tri-State College Library Cooperative (TCLC).
 This provides an opportunity for those in the Gratz College community to utilize other college libraries in the region.
 Borrowing privileges are among the benefits; access to ebooks, ejournals and databases are not included.
-The mission of TCLC is to better serve our learning communities by providing professional development and facilitating resource sharing among member libraries.
 As a member of TCLC, Gratz College faculty and student have access to the libraries that are members of this group.
 Here is the member directory.